 “Leading Men Who Cook” is a signature fundraising event for LEAD Inc. This will be its eighth year.
 It relies heavily on volunteer efforts and loyal sponsors – and the collaborative spirit of these leaders – for its great success.
 Volunteers include the tip counting team, auction donors, and secret group of judges who decide the best appetizer, side dish, entrée, and dessert.

 “We are really excited to use LEAD Inc.’s premier annual event to not only support our leadership programs but also to benefit local charities who do so much to make our community better.
 Plus, the food is incredible!
-Even though the format is different this year, given the pandemic, I know that I’m going to participate and compete for the Champion Chef award,” said returning chef, founding board member and Leadership Grant County volunteer facilitator, Tim Harris.
+I know that I’m going to participate and compete for the Champion Chef award,” said returning chef, founding board member and Leadership Grant County volunteer facilitator, Tim Harris.
+Harris and Chef Michael Belcher have participated every year since the event's inception, as well as Dave Huffman, who died this year and will be honored this year with a special memoriam.

 LEAD Inc. believes, “In every person is a leader waiting to be developed.”
 The organization exists to develop and train leaders in Grant County.
 With three universities, a community full of talented and caring citizens, strong business and manufacturing partnerships, and a rich heritage of leadership, LEAD Inc. is developing the next generation of leadership, to preserve a strong and healthy community.

 Charlie Wallace won the title in 2014, the inaugural year of the event.
 Isaac Horner then won consecutive titles in 2015 and 2016.
-Jason Ford won in 2017, Kyle Strohman then Tim Root won titles for the YMCA in 2018 and 2019.
-Now Shane Laubach aspires to defend his 2020 title for the Hostess House.
+Jason Ford won in 2017, Kyle Strohman follwed by Tim Root won titles for the YMCA in 2018 and 2019.
+Now Shane Laubach aspires to defend his 2020 and 2021 titles for the Hostess House.

 To attend, sponsor, volunteer, or become a chef for this year’s event, visit the website: www.leadgrantcounty.org or contact Dianne Harris at 765.661.3071 or any LEAD Inc. Board Member.

-Individual tickets are $25.
+Individual tickets are $30 and tables seat 8.
 Sponsorships range from $500 to $1,500.
 Become a Chef de Partie ($500), Sous Chef ($1,000), or Head Chef ($1,500) sponsor and receive a table of 8, recognition in promotional material, complimentary beverages for each guest as well as one‐time complimentary use of the Thompson‐Ray House ($200 value).
-Depending upon the sponsorship level, complimentary class registrations to Leadership Grant County ($350 value) and a scholarship presented in your name to a YES!
-Network graduate ($500 value) are also included.
-Sponsorship details can be found on the website or by calling LEAD Inc.
+Depending upon the sponsorship level, complimentary class registrations to Leadership Grant County ($350 value) are included in the sponsorship.
+Details can be found on the website or by calling LEAD Inc.